-This Is What Happens When A Photography Blogger Moves
+This Is What Happens When a Photography Blogger Buys a House

 Wow!
 It’s 2020 already!
 And time to tell you the story of what happens when the Photography Blogger looks at houses.
 You guessed it… she picks one and buys it!
 Most of you know that we recently moved.
 Here’s how the move came to happen, and some pics of the new place!